Skip to main content

 Lake County, MinnesotaLimited DataMesotrophic

 A TSI near 49 places Jackfish Lake in the mesotrophic band — moderate productivity, with seasonal swings between clearer spring water and richer late-summer conditions.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within the 142 graded lakes of Lake County, Jackfish Lake sits at rank 114, near the bottom of the county list.
+Jackfish Lake ranks 114 of 142 in Lake County — at the lower end of the locally monitored distribution.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-06-17.
 Grade methodology: LakeGrade methodology.